TanishqMannMCC/RNN-Movie-Review-Analyzer/README.md

 Test Accuracy

-[FILL ME: e.g., 89.5% / 0.895]
+84.89%

 F1-Score (Positive)

-[FILL ME: e.g., 0.89]
+0.85

 F1-Score (Negative)

-[FILL ME: e.g., 0.90]
+0.85

 Training Epochs

-[FILL ME: Number of epochs run until Early Stopping]
+4 (Stopped at Epoch 4 due to Early Stopping)

 Visualizations
-[Embed the image of your Training & Validation Accuracy/Loss Plot here]

-Note: The training history plot above confirms that the model was trained efficiently without significant signs of early overfitting, thanks to the use of Early Stopping and Dropout layers.
+Note: The training history plot above confirms that the model showed slight overfitting starting around Epoch 2 (where validation loss began to rise while training loss continued to drop), validating the use of the Early Stopping callback.

-[Embed the image of your Confusion Matrix here]

 Note: The Confusion Matrix shows the number of True Positives, True Negatives, False Positives, and False Negatives, detailing the model's error distribution.